5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## SUMMARY

-This Repo contains EFI Folders for running macOS on a Lenovo T530 Laptop using OpenCore and Clover.
+This Repo contains EFI Folders for running various versions of macOS on a Lenovo T530 Laptop using OpenCore and Clover Bootloaders.
 Compatible and tested with: macOS 10.13 High Sierra up to macOS 12 Monterey.
 It makes use of the brand new `ECEnabler.kext` which enables battery status read-outs directly from the Embedded Controller – without Battery ACPI Patches.

 ## ABOUT